tylerbailey/gibgen/README.md

 Challenge Overview
 ------------------

 **Your response to this challenge can be used to supplement your SWEAP application.
 If you plan to complete this challenge for SWEAP, ensure you meet the other minimum requirements by visiting [here](http://gecapital.com/sweap "SWEAP Home Page").
-Whether you apply or not, you are welcome to fork this code and complete as a personal project challenge.**
+Whether you apply or not, you are welcome to clone this repository and complete as a personal project challenge.**

 We are exticed taht you are intsereted in joiinng the Soawtfre Engreeniing Appsecitnerhip Prargom.
 Weoclme to yuor fsrit prommarging chanellge.
 Yuor chnellage is to courtsnct a prrgoam taht tekas an Enilgsh txet snirtg as iupnt and rerutns rebadale giirebbsh lkie tihs.
 It dseno’t mtaetr in waht oerdr the ltteres in a wrod are, but an iproamtnt tihng is taht the frsit and lsat ltteer be in the rghit pclae.
 The rset can be a taotl mses and you can sitll raed it whotuit a pboerlm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.